| Why Blame Willows?

 to many of the shallow rooted trees.
 A good example is Blue Spruce (found

+on many suburban lots) which have a much higher risk for windthrow.
 As to the notion of destroyed pipes and foundations, if pipes are leaking

 and foundations have cracks, willow roots will take advantage of these